SteeltoeOSS/Documentation/api/v2/management/metrics.md

 ### ASP.NET 4.x App

-There are two steps needed to use the Metrics Forwarder for Pivotal Cloud Foundry (PCF) service:
+There are two steps needed to use the Metrics Forwarder for TAS service:

 1. Create and bind a forwarder service to your application.
 Follow the steps in the Metrics Forwarder for PCF [documentation](https://docs.pivotal.io/metrics-forwarder/using.html).
 1. Configure and start the exporter background thread.